 These may be recommended if the GP believes that some physical adaptations are needed to help you return to work.
 An example of this could be ensuring that you can work on the ground floor of a building if you have trouble with stairs.

-Note that if you are disabled and protected by the Equality Act, this procedure does not alter the duty on the employer to make reasonable adjustments regardless of what a GP recommends.
-Furthermore, if you are disabled within the meaning of the Act, he or she may be able to argue that proposals in a fit note are reasonable adjustments and should be implemented by the employer.
+If you are disabled and protected by the Equality Act, this procedure does not alter the duty on the employer to make reasonable adjustments regardless of what a GP recommends.
+If you are disabled within the meaning of the Act, the GP may be able to argue that proposals in a fit note are reasonable adjustments and should be implemented by the employer.

 The employer/school management does not have to accept the advice on the medical statement, but if it does not do so the statement should be treated as though the doctor has advised ‘not fit for work’.
 Some schools may try to argue that you are ready to come back and are no longer signed off.
 This is not the case and the Government advice on this is clear.